ebuchman/blog/content/posts/uoa-liquidity.md

 a transformation from engine of trade to engine of war finance.
 Not that money hadn't for millenia been intimitately tied up in war.
 But a monetary and financial revolution was looming that would institutionalize a new kind of imbalance: the permanent debts of the state.
-Responsibility for monetizing these debts was distributed across a new kind of banking system taking hold of Europe, anchored by Central Banks.
+Responsibility for monetizing these debts would be distributed across a new kind of banking system taking hold of Europe, anchored by Central Banks.

 As central banks and centralized clearing unions came to take over from the